HomeLatest NewsGadgetsTop levels exit hits Google’s India as policy head Archana Gulati resigns

 The head of public policy for India at Google, Archana Gulati, is reported to have resigned just five months after taking the job.

-In a top level exit at a global technology major, the head of public policy for at is reported to have resigned just five months after taking the job.
+In a top level exit at a global technology major, the head of public policy for India at Google is reported to have resigned just five months after taking the job.
 The resignation of Archana Gulati comes at a time when the company awaits the critical outcome of two two antitrust cases in India.

 However, the immediate reasons for Archana Gulati‘s resignation is not immediately known.
 Gulati, who previously worked at Prime Minister Narendra Modi’s federal think-tank, declined to comment.
 A spokesperson for Alphabet Inc’s Google also declined to comment.